cewing/codefellows_f2_python/source/index.rst

 .. rst-class:: credit

-These materials copyright Cris Ewing and Christopher Barker, with thanks to Jon Jacky and Brian Dorsey for the materials from which these were derived.
+These materials copyright Christopher Barker and Cris Ewing, with thanks to Jon Jacky and Brian Dorsey for the materials from which these were derived.